MenchYoung/TGBD-Net/README.md

 # TGBD-Net
-This repository contains the official implementation of the paper: “TGBD-Net: Tumor-Guided Bridging Distillation for Joint EGFR Mutation and Survival Prediction in Lung Cancer from CT Imaging” (Submitted to MICCAI 2026)
+This repository contains the official implementation of the paper: “TGBD-Net: Tumor-Guided Bridging Distillation for Joint EGFR Mutation and Survival Prediction in Lung Cancer from CT Imaging” (Early accepted by MICCAI 2026)

 ## 🚀Introduction